Channel State Acquisition in Uplink NOMA for Cellular-Connected UAV: Exploitation of Doppler and Modulation Diversities: System model and basic assumptions

-Both users employ OFDM transmission to cope with the time-dispersive nature of the channel.
-The independent symbol streams emitted by the AU and the TU ($n \in \mathbb{Z}$) are denoted with $\{\ba[n]\}$ and $\{\bs[n]\}$, respectively.\footnote{Throughout the paper, the subscripts A and T indicate parameters referring to the AU (i.e, UAV) and the TU, respectively.} We model $\{\ba[n]\}$ as a sequence of zero-mean unit-variance independent and identically distributed (i.i.d.) complex {\em noncircular} random variables \cite{SS-book}, with second-order moment $\Es(\ba^2[n]) \neq 0$.
-Noncircular modulation schemes, such as minimum-shift keying (MSK) and its variants, are typically employed for UAV communications \cite{RTCA}, due to their many favorable properties, such as low power consumption, high spectral efficiency, and noise robustness.
-Moreover, MSK-type modulations have been proposed to alleviate the problem of high peak-to-average power ratio in OFDM systems \cite{Tas,Reza}.
-On the other hand, according to recent standardization trends for 5G terrestrial cellular networks, $\{\bs[n]\}$ is modeled as a sequence of zero-mean unit-variance i.i.d. complex {\em circular} random variables, i.e., $\Es(\bs^2[n])=0$.
-We will show herein that exploitation of the different second-order statistics (i.e, noncircular versus circular) of the AU and TU signals is instrumental in acquiring CSI in power-domain NOMA.
+The independent symbol streams emitted by the AU and the TU ($n \in \mathbb{Z}$) are denoted with $\{\ba[n]\}$ and $\{\bs[n]\}$, respectively.\footnote{Throughout the paper, the subscripts A and T refer to the AU (i.e, UAV) and the TU, respectively.} We model $\{\ba[n]\}$ as a sequence of zero-mean unit-variance independent and identically distributed (i.i.d.) complex {\em noncircular} random variables \cite{SS-book}, with second-order moment $\Es(\ba^2[n]) \neq 0$.
+On the other hand, $\{\bs[n]\}$ is modeled as a sequence of zero-mean unit-variance i.i.d. complex {\em circular} random variables, i.e., $\Es(\bs^2[n])=0$.
+5G NR has been natively designed for circular modulation schemes, such as phase shift keying (PSK) and quadrature amplitude modulation (QAM).
+Noncircular modulation schemes have been subsequently introduced for the uplink data channel (physical uplink shared channel- PUSCH) and control channel (physical uplink control channel - PUCCH) transmissions \cite{3GPP-1, 3GPP-2, 3GPP-3}, such as $\pi/2$ binary PSK (BPSK).
+These waveforms, when combined with an appropriate spectrum shaping, enable low peak-to-average-power ratio transmissions without compromising the error rate performance, which is a desirable property for UAV communications.
+We will show herein that exploitation of the different second-order statistics (i.e, noncircular versus circular) of the AU and TU signals is instrumental into acquiring CSI in NOMA.